wcochran/submit/README.md

     make

+  6. Create list of possible projects in `../submissions/projects.txt`

-  6. Edit `submit.html`
+  7. Edit `submit.html`

+       - List of project options should be a subset of `../submissions/projects.txt`.

-  7. Add encrypted list of SID's (if you wish to force this check)
+  8. Add encrypted list of SID's (if you wish to force this check)

       # download class roster (call it `roster.html`) from zzusis
       ./roster.pl < roster.html > roster.csv